Career Timeline of Barry Diller: Major Achievements and Milestones

 October 1984: Chairman and CEO of 20th Century Fox

-In October 1984, Barry Diller became the chairman and chief executive officer of 20th Century Fox.
+In October 1984, Barry Diller became chairman and chief executive officer of 20th Century Fox.

-In 1984, Barry Diller's 10-year tenure as chairman and CEO of Paramount Pictures ended.
-That year Paramount also released "Indiana Jones and the Temple of Doom" and "Beverly Hills Cop".
+In 1984, Barry Diller's 10-year tenure as chairman and chief executive officer of Paramount Pictures Corporation ended.

-On February 24, 1992, Barry Diller announced his departure from Fox within a three-month period, expressing his desire to "own my own store".
+On February 24, 1992, Barry Diller announced that he would leave Fox within three months, expressing a desire to "own my own store".

 In April 1992, Barry Diller left his position as chairman and chief executive officer of 20th Century Fox.